Trusteer

-Trusteer is a Boston-based computer security division of IBM, responsible for a suite of security software.
-Founded by Mickey Boodaei and Rakesh K. Loonkar, in Israel in 2006, Trusteer was acquired in September 2013 by IBM for $1 billion.
+Trusteer is a suite of enterprise security software sold by IBM that allows businesses to verify their customers and prevent fraud and cyberattacks across their online platforms.
+It was originally developed by Trusteer, Inc., a software company founded by Mickey Boodaei and Rakesh K. Loonkar, in Israel in 2006.
+Trusteer was acquired in September 2013 by IBM for $1 billion.

-Trusteer's products aim to block online threats from malware and phishing attacks, and to support regulatory compliance requirements.
-Trusteer's malware research team aims to analyze information received from the installed base of 30,000,000 user endpoints and hundreds of organizations.
+Trusteer's products aimed to block online threats from malware and phishing attacks and to support regulatory compliance requirements.
+Trusteer's malware research team aimed to analyze information received from the installed base of 30,000,000 user endpoints and hundreds of organizations.

-Trusteer has a presence in North America, South America, Europe, Africa, Japan and China.
+Trusteer had a presence in North America, South America, Europe, Africa, Japan and China.

 Products

-Trusteer's products aim to prevent incidents at the point of attack while investigating their source to mitigate future attacks.
-In addition, Trusteer allows organizations to receive immediate alerts, and to report whenever a new threat is launched against them or their customers.
+Trusteer's products aimed to prevent incidents at the point of attack while investigating their source to mitigate future attacks.
+In addition, Trusteer allowed organizations to receive immediate alerts and to report whenever a new threat was launched against them or their customers.

 Trusteer Rapport

 Trusteer Rapport is security software advertised as an additional layer of security to anti-virus software.
-It is designed to protect confidential data, such as account credentials, from being stolen by malicious software (malware) and via phishing.
+It was designed to protect confidential data, such as account credentials, from being stolen by malicious software (malware) and via phishing.
 To achieve this goal, the software includes anti-phishing measures to protect against misdirection and attempts to prevent malicious screen scraping; it attempts to protect users against the following forms of attacks: man-in-the-browser, man-in-the-middle, session hijacking and screen capturing.

-On installation, Rapport also tries to remove existing financial malware from end-user machines and to prevent future infection.
+On installation, Rapport also tries to remove existing financial malware from end-user machines and to prevent future infections.

 The client is available for multiple platforms in the form of a browser extension.
 As of March 2020, the Windows version supports Google Chrome, Microsoft Edge, Mozilla Firefox, and Microsoft Internet Explorer on Windows 7 and later; while the macOS version supports Google Chrome, Mozilla Firefox, and Apple Safari on macOS 10.12 (Sierra) and later.

 Financial institutions offer the software free of charge with a view to making online banking safer for customers.
-Banks offering the software include Bank of America, Société Générale, Tangerine, INGDirect, HSBC, CIBC, BMO, Guaranty Trust Bank (GTBank), Ecobank Davivienda and First Republic Bank.
+Banks which offer the software, or have offered it in the past, include Bank of America, Société Générale, Tangerine, INGDirect, HSBC, CIBC, BMO, Guaranty Trust Bank (GTBank), Ecobank Davivienda and First Republic Bank.

 Some banks which had offered the software discontinued offering it.
 For instance, NatWest and RBS withdrew use in January 2019, stating that "The security and fraud prevention technologies we now use provide you a higher and far broader level of protection."